arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/CloudWatch.md

 - To stream logs in real-time, apply a **Subscription Filter** on logs
 - Logs from multiple accounts and regions can be aggregated using subscription filters
 	- ![[attachments/Pasted image 20220510222924.png]]

+> Metric Filters are a part of CloudWatch Logs (not CloudWatch Metrics)

 ## Alarms
 -   Alarms are used to trigger notifications for CW metrics based on **Metric Filters**